-8.27.2 We are prepared to accept financial statements that conform to As set out in the JPS, IFRS as endorsed by the European Union ("EU-IFRS") 19 for use by European Union companies-is acceptable to the Exchange 20.
+7.2 We are prepared to accept financial statements that conform to IFRS as endorsed by the European Union ("EU-IFRS") for use by European Union companies.
 We have accepted the auditing standards issued by the International Auditing and Assurance Standards Board as adopted for Luxembourg by the "Commission de Surveillance du Secteur Financier" ("IAASB-Luxembourg").
 We are therefore prepared to consider allowing a Luxembourg incorporated issuer to use EU-IFRS for its accountants' reports and all subsequent financial statements, and for these to be audited to the IAASB-Luxembourg auditing standards.
-However, this is on the condition the issuer includes a reconciliation statement of setting out the financial effect of the material differences (if any) from either HKFRS or IFRS,
+However, this is on the condition the issuer includes a reconciliation statement setting out the financial effect of the material differences (if any) from either HKFRS or IFRS, in its accountants' reports and subsequent financial statements (Updated in January 2022).